 How to Size Bulkhead Fittings - Plumbing Basics, Part 2

-Bulkhead fittings are designed for use as inlets or outlets on liquid holding tanks, which includes aquariums, filter sumps and overflows.
-This fitting provides a leak-proof way of attaching PVC plumbing through glass, acrylic and other materials.
-The standard bulkhead fitting consists of a threaded ABS flanged plastic body, rubber gasket, and an ABS locking nut.
+Bulkhead fittings are designed for use as inlets or outlets on liquid holding tanks, which include aquariums, filter sumps, and overflows.
+This fitting provides a leak-proof way of attaching PVC plumbing through glass, acrylic, and other materials.
+The standard bulkhead fitting consists of a threaded ABS or PVC flanged plastic body, rubber gasket, and a locking nut.
 The flanged body is often referred to as the front side.
 The threaded end where the nut is attached is the rear side.